opencitations/crowdsourcing/README.md

 ## History and provenance

-Once a week, valid deposits will be uploaded to Zenodo and ingested by CROCI and OpenCitations Meta.
+Once a month, valid deposits will be uploaded to Zenodo and ingested by CROCI and OpenCitations Meta.
 The provenance of citation data and metadata will then reference the DOI of the repository on Zenodo, so that a lasting record of the agents responsible for each deposit is preserved.